Professor Tapan Saha

 Tel: +61 7 336 53962

-Professor Saha is Professor of Electrical Engineering and leader of the Power & Energy Systems research group in the School of Information Technology and Electrical Engineering at The University of Queensland.
+Tapan Saha has been a Professor of Electrical Engineering and leader of the Power & Energy Systems research group in the School of Information Technology and Electrical Engineering at The University of Queensland since 2005.

-He is a member of the UQ Renewable Energy Technology Advisory Committee and has been involved with the Australia’s largest flat-panel solar photovoltaic system, the 1.22MW array at UQ’s St Lucia campus.
 Professor Saha has been actively involved with the Australian panels of CIGRE (the International Council on Large Electric Systems), and is a senior member of the IEEE.
-He is a CPEng and Fellow of Engineers Australia, is the Chair of IEEE Power & Energy Society Chapter of Queensland Section and Vice Chair of Queensland Electrical Branch of Engineers Australia.
+He is a CPEng and Fellow of Engineers Australia, and a Registered Professional Engineer of the state of Queensland (RPEQ).

 Professor Foster has been a Professor of Economics at The University of Queensland since 1991, was Head of the School of Economics from 1999 to 2008 and is now Leader of the Energy Economics and Management Group (EEMG).